tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

 that will be used to set the value of the "Ssid" ``Attribute`` of the MAC layer implementation.
 The particular kind of MAC layer that will be created by the helper is specified by ``Attribute`` as being of the "ns3::StaWifiMac" type.
-The use of ``NqosWifiMacHelper`` will ensure that the "QosSupported" ``Attribute`` for created MAC objects is set false.
+"QosSupported" ``Attribute`` is set to false by default for ``WifiMacHelper`` objects.
 The combination of these two configurations means that the MAC instance next created will be a non-QoS non-AP station (STA) in an infrastructure BSS (i.e., a BSS with an AP).
 Finally, the "ActiveProbing" ``Attribute`` is